garutilorenzo/garutilorenzo.github.io/docs/_posts/2021-09-13-k3s-aws-terraform-cluster.md

 The k3s-install-agent.sh follow the same logic, but there is no logic for the “cluster init” since the instances are launched as agent.

 Both k3s-install-server.sh k3s-install-agent.sh are rendered when the launch template is created.
 This files are then used as “user data” on all the future EC2 instances tha twill be launched.
 For more details see [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

-The oter main part of the repo is the vars.tf file, details are explained above in “Environment setup”.

 All the other files uses the Terraform AWS api, for more details see the [documentaton](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).